 MedAlliance Announces Enrollment of First Patient in Erectile Dysfunction Feasibility Study with Sirolimus Drug-Eluting Balloon

 NYON, Switzerland, Aug.
-18, 2021 /CNW/ -- MedAlliance has announced enrollment of the first patient in an erectile dysfunction (ED) feasibility study with its sirolimus drug-eluting balloon [DEB].
+19, 2021 /PRNewswire/ -- MedAlliance has announced enrollment of the first patient in an erectile dysfunction (ED) feasibility study with its sirolimus drug-eluting balloon [DEB].
 This occurred at the University of Rome Tor Vergata, Italy, under the direction of the study's Principal Investigator, Professor of Cardiovascular Interventional Pathology Giuseppe Sangiorgi.

 The aim of the study is to assess the feasibility and safety of angioplasty with a sirolimus-eluting balloon in patients with ED and distal internal pudendal and/or penile artery stenotic disease, using Plain Old Balloon (POB) angioplasty as a comparator.
 A total of 10 patients will be enrolled into the feasibility study, whose successful outcome will lead to a larger ED study involving around 50 patients.